AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable 3D arrays belong to the type:
 ```
 struct MArray
-    pgs::Int64              # Pages in an array, which is fixed.
+    pp::UInt16              # Pages in an array, which is fixed.
-                            #    Each page contains a rows×cols matrix.
-    rows::Int64             # Matrix rows in each page, which is fixed.
+    rows::UInt16            # Matrix rows in each page, which is fixed.
-    cols::Int64             # Matrix columns in each page, which is fixed.
+    cols::UInt16            # Matrix columns in each page, which is fixed.
-    vec::Vector{Float64}    # An array reshaped as a column vector with mutable elements.
+    vec::Vector{Float64}    # Array reshaped as a vector with mutable elements.
 end
 ```
-where vector `vec` indexes along the array's columns according to
+whose elements `vec` are mutable, but whose dimensions (pages `pp,` rows `rows` and columns `cols)` are immutable.
+Each page contains a `rows`×`cols` matrix.
+Vector `vec` indexes along the array's columns according to the mapping
 ```
-index = page + (row - 1)*pgs + (column - 1)*pgs*rows
+index = page + (row - 1)*pp + (column - 1)*pp*rows
 ```
 so that, e.g., `array[page, row, column]` returns `array.vec[index].` All indexing is handled internally.

-Mutable matrices and 3D arrays contain their components in a 1D format, viz., field `vec,` so that their data can be made persistent using the interface of package `JSON3.jl.`
+Mutable matrices and 3D arrays originally contained their components in a 1D format, viz., field `vec,` so that their data could be made persistent using the interface of package `JSON3.jl.` Since then `JSON3` has evolved into a much more robust package so this restriction is no longer necessary; nevertheless, matrices and 3D arrays used herein continue to be handled in memory in their column vector representations.

 ### Constructors